 As a 501(c)(3) nonprofit, we rely on the generous contributions of our supporters.
 We value the faithful support of our financial community and therefore take the privacy of our donors very seriously.

-Out of mutual respect we will not rent, sell, or exchange any personal donor information with outside parties, organizations, or individuals.
+Out of mutual respect we will not rent or sell any personal donor information with outside parties, organizations, or individuals.
 This includes all relevant information obtained through online donation forms, dispatched appeals, phone calls, and in person solicitation.
 Online credit card donations are processed securely by our contracted e-commerce service.
 We maintain this information in our database in order to keep you up-to-date on our future work and related issues that may be of interest.
 If you wish to refrain from receiving our emails and/or direct mail solicitation, you can contact our office at email@example.com or call 202-635-2741.

 Data Protection Policy